kailash-manasarovar/statement/docs/next-batch.md

 - Looking forward to another productive month of additions and publishing, and hopefully not too much mousse fannying around, por favor.
 - Speaking of Great Rays, I think we found another greatest-of-all-time to add to the collection: *Dennis Moore and his lupins*, amiright?
 I'm sketchy on this but it feels like it might be spectacular.
 - Another CIA prepared dwelling in Cauterets.
 Just like the one in July-August 2025, they had months to prepare it.
 I dunno, obviously there's still monitoring stuff but it seems like it might be quieter than expected... oh apart from the door ring which is a no doubt an intuitive-threat - did they forget to remove it?
-It's the same font as the *Futarderie*, except I really don't care what they do or say now, they went above and beyond and must be judged by their own lofty standards.
+It's the same font as the *Futarderie*, except I really don't care what they do or say now, they went above and beyond and must be judged by their own lofty standards and their wrong-doing is now out of all proportion...

 ![Madame Sordes](content/images/madame-sordes.png)